JanSkn/poker-calculator/README.md

 Royal Flush is not listed since it is the highest Straight Flush and only has 4 possibilities.

 The frontend of this project was made with HTML and JavaScript, the calculations are done with Python.
-Data is exchanged with REST-Api.
+Data is exchanged with REST-API.

-Please note that the calculator only considers one players so far.
+Please note that the calculator only considers one player so far.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>